 In cases involving suspension, the disciplinary notice will remain on the employee's file for twenty-four (24) months and not used after that period provided no other discipline has occurred during that time.

-The presence of a Shop Steward is mandatory unless waived by the employee at any meeting during which the employee is disciplined.
+The presence of a Shop Steward is mandatory at any meeting during which the employee is disciplined.

-ARTICLE XXXI- ADJUSTMENT OF COMPLAINTS
+ARTICLE XXXI - ADJUSTMENT OF COMPLAINTS

 Section 1: Grievance Procedure